About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 And spoke to his lord,

-But even here Atrahasis is described as an exceedingly wise man rather than an exceptionally righteous man (Gen 6:9), and the problem is not man’s wickedness but the gods’.
-The deluge is the culmination of their wickedness.
-Ea’s advice to Atrahasis that he dismantle his house and build a boat is a scheme only to mitigate the atrocity.
-It is, moreover, an exceedingly thoughtless atrocity.
-For who will do the work of building the canals if man is wiped out?
+While Atrahasis is exceptionally wise and is on intimate terms with Ea, the problem is not man’s wickedness but the gods’.
+The Deluge is its culmination.
+Ea’s advice to Atrahasis that he dismantle his house and build a boat only mitigates the atrocity.
+It is also an act of stupidity, for who will do the work of building the canals if man is wiped out?
 The story neither asks nor answers the question, because it is parasitic and has not been thought through.
-The deluge makes no sense, despite being the climax of the story.
+The disaster makes no sense, despite being the climax.

-The measures Atrahasis has to take in order to circumvent the disaster also hint at a more than regional disaster.
-He must take birds of the air, wild beasts and cattle on board his boat, as well as his family, for Ellil’s intention is to destroy all life and leave no survivors.
-He must build (in the Gilgamesh version) a gigantic cube seven storeys high, its length, breadth and height each 120 cubits (50 metres), and take on board ‘the seed of all living creatures’.
-It is, again, Genesis which makes clear the reason for these instructions.
-The design of the vessel, a vastly more seaworthy 300 by 50 by 30 cubits, answers its explicit purpose: the earth’s animals are to be entirely blotted out, and from those preserved in the ark the earth, once the deluge is over, is to be restocked.
-Even birds will not survive the cataclysm.
+Scholars have long supposed that Mesopotamia’s version of the Deluge was inspired by the experience of an exceptionally devastating overflow of its rivers, for certain descriptions give the account a distinctly local character.
+Others do not.
+Details conflict, as if two events – one regional and recent, the other global and ancient – were conflated into one.
+Winds howl like a wild ass, the land is shattered like a pot, total darkness supervenes.
+An overflowing of the Tigris and Euphrates?
+Possibly.
+On the other hand, the measures Atrahasis has to take in order to circumvent the disaster point to more than just a more than regional disaster.
+He must take on board birds, wild beasts and cattle, for Ellil intends to destroy all life and leave no survivors.
+He must build (in the Gilgamesh version) a gigantic cube seven storeys high, its length, breadth and height each 120 cubits (50 metres), and take ‘the seed of all living creatures’.
+Again, it is Genesis which makes clear the reason for such instructions.
+The design of the vessel, a much more seaworthy 300 by 50 by 30 cubits, answers its explicit purpose.
+All the earth’s animals are to be blotted out, and from those preserved in the ark once the cataclysm is over the earth is to be restocked.
+Even birds will not escape the cataclysm.

-The landing of Atrahasis’ boat on Mount Nimush is similarly incongruous.
+The landing of the cube on Mount Nimush – after only seven days – is similarly incongruous.
 According to one Assyrian text the mountain lay southeast of the Lower Zab, a tributary of the Tigris, in which case it was probably Pir Omar Gudrun, rising to 9,000 feet.
-Whether or not this is correct, had the floodwaters reached only the foothills of the Zagros Mountains, Sumerian civilisation would have been wiped out.
-There would have been no restoration of cult centres or renewal of the kingship, as Gilgamesh relates, merely a depopulated wasteland.
-In the context of Gilgamesh the detail that the boat landed on a mountain is completely foreign.
-It implies a depth of water that only makes sense in the context of a universal deluge.
+Be that as it may, had the floodwaters reached even the foothills of the Zagros Mountains, Sumerian civilisation would have been wiped out.
+There would have been no restoration of cult centres, no renewal of the kingship (Gilgamesh I, 43-44), merely a depopulated wasteland.
+The detail that the boat landed on a mountain is completely foreign.
+So too is the detail that Utnapishtim waited seven days before sending forth a dove and a further unspecified number of days during which he sent forth a swallow and a raven.
+Evidently he could not see land all that time, and the implied depth of water only makes sense in the context of a universal inundation.

-Nonetheless, for all its Mesopotamian colour, Atrahasis is a story about the whole human race.
+For all its inconsistencies and Mesopotamian colour, Atrahasis is a story about the whole human race.
 It explains in Mesopotamian terms why mankind was created, and why mankind had to be destroyed.
-After the Deluge death is instituted as the normal end to human life, whereas before it was the consequence only of disease and famine.
+The Deluge was total: escaping to higher ground was not an option for any animal.
+Ellil is angry because a purposely constructed vessel has enabled one family (by implication only one family) to survive.
+Death, no longer just the consequence of disease and famine, is instituted as the normal end to human life.
 In such a context the Deluge cannot but have been universal.
 The same applies to the tradition which tells of it.
-If the deluge was a real event, and was perceived as affecting the whole of mankind, it hardly seems adequate to suggest that the tradition originated in the experience of a merely regional flood.
+If the Deluge was a real event, and perceived as affecting the whole of mankind, the tradition could not have originated in the experience of a merely regional disaster.

 Related material: